jetsonhacks/buildOpenCVTX2/Examples/README.md

 The second is a Python program that reads the onboard camera feed from the Jetson Dev Kit and does Canny Edge Detection.

-To run the Canny detection demo:
+To run the Canny detection demo (Python 2.7):

 $ python cannyDetection.py

+With Python 3.3:

+$ python cannyDetection.py

+With the Canny detection demo, use the less than (<) and greater than (>) to adjust the edge detection parameters.

 ## Notes
-1. OpenCV4Tegra does not have GStreamer support enabled, and therefore will not run these demos
-2. The gstreamer_view example is from Peter Moran: https://gist.github.com/peter-moran/742998d893cd013edf6d0c86cc86ff7f
+1. The gstreamer_view example is from Peter Moran: https://gist.github.com/peter-moran/742998d893cd013edf6d0c86cc86ff7f
    Note that the nvvidconv flip-method was changed to 0.
 Earlier versions of L4T used a flip method of 2.

 ## License
 MIT License

-Copyright (c) 2017 Jetsonhacks
+Copyright (c) 2017-2018 Jetsonhacks

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal